 She said she doubted the ban would be effective in the long run.
 “The trade might lay low for a few months ... but after a while, probably in a few months, people would very possibly come back again,” she says.

 I have sympathy for populations in developing countries who must eat whatever they can to survive.
 If it’s us or them, then it’s us, where us is the human and them is the wild animal.
 This isn’t the case in the Western world or China.
 Chinese people, on the whole, aren’t in a situation where they must eat pangolins to survive.
 They are doing so for status, for arrogant, inhumane and indulgence reasons.
 All the unpleasant characteristics of the human race.

 So why would humans want to put so many things, such as disease-ridden pangolins or bats in their mouths?

-The Chinese animal trade is mired in long-held beliefs about the benefits of eating exotic and often endangered animals for good health.
-But the opposite has been proved the stark reality.
-Some beliefs are ignorant, without basis, and childish.
-Many peoples need to grow up and leave stupid ideas in the past.
-Not all cultural beliefs deserve protection, because in many, true human evil exists.
-There is no other description for it.
-I would defy any social justice warrior/leftist/CNN "reporter" who decries the blaming or "stigmatization" of China for Covid-19 to do some research (Warning: Graphic Video) and sit through a few videos depicting China's treatment of animals (Warning: Graphic Video) and then try to defend Chinese culture in terms of good and evil.
-No matter how brainwashed, it shouldn't be difficult to fall down on the correct side of the argument.
+Many cultural beliefs are ignorant, childish, and evil.
+I would defy any social justice warrior/leftist/CNN "journalist" who decries the blaming or "stigmatization" of China for Covid-19 to do some research (Warning: Graphic Video) and sit through a few videos depicting China’s treatment of animals (Warning: Graphic Video) and then try to defend Chinese culture in terms of good and evil.
+True human evil exists.
+No matter how brainwashed, it shouldn’t be difficult to come down on the correct side of the argument.